-We’ve seen why we need a new approach to leadership to bring us through this time of change.
+We’ve understood why we need a new approach to leadership to bring us through this time of change.

-If we want to define what that looks like then we first need to ask ourselves a question:
+Now, to find out what that looks like, we need to ask ourselves a question:

 What do we mean by ‘Leadership’?